tdreyno/pretty-please/docs/task-instance.md

 ## append

-Given a successful Task, join it with an additional value.
+Given a successful Task, join it before an additional value.
 Useful for threading a value along with a task.
 Like `zip`, but when one of the values is not a Task.

 {% tabs %}
 {% tab title="Usage" %}